Twins vs. Brewers Player Props Betting Odds

 - Home Runs Prop: Over/Under 0.5 (Over Odds: +700)

-- Trevor Larnach has 31 hits with four doubles, two triples, six home runs, 23 walks and 30 RBI.
-He's also stolen one base.
+- Michael A. Taylor has 40 hits with seven doubles, 10 home runs, nine walks and 23 RBI.
+He's also stolen seven bases.

-- Larnach heads into this matchup looking to extend his two-game hit streak.
-In his last five games he is batting .188 with a home run, two walks and three RBI.
+- Taylor enters this game looking to extend his seven-game hit streak.
+During his last 10 games he is batting .333 with two doubles, four home runs and six RBI.

 |Opponent